Home Webcast News Events Bible Catechism Prayers Kids & Youth Vatican Divine Works Contact us About us

 picThe island of Cebu was the first island in Philippines to adopt Christianity.
 It is in this island that the miraculous statue of the Holy Infant Jesus, also called the 'Santo Nino de Cebu' is enshrined in the Minor Basilica.
 The statue is believed to have been given as a gift by Magellan to the wife of the then Chief of the island, Rajah Humabon.
 Magellan who headed the first Spanish expedition to the island converted hundreds of natives to Christianity within a week of his arrival on the island.
 Though he was killed a few weeks later, the statue of the Holy Infant remained on the island.
 Over a period of time, the natives came to realise the miraculous powers of the Holy Infant.
 In 1730 a Church was built by the Augustinian missionaries and the Holy Infant was placed in the Church on January 16, 1740 among great festivities which are observed every year since then.
 Read more here...

-Month of May: Dedicated to the Blessed Virgin Mary:
+Month of November: Dedicated to the Holy Souls

 First Saturday Devotion to the Immaculate Heart of Mary: